-Bus crash in Russia kills 7, including 4 children
+Bus crash south of Moscow kills 7, injures 32 others

-MOSCOW (AP) — Russian authorities say at least seven people, four of them children, have died in a bus crash south of Moscow.
+MOSCOW (AP) — A bus crashed south of Moscow on Sunday, killing at least seven people, four of them children, and sending 32 others to the hospital with injuries, authorities said.

-Police in the Kaluga region said Sunday a bus with 48 people onboard tipped over and crashed on a local road about 190 kilometers (118 miles) south of Moscow.
-The cause of the crash was not immediately clear.
+The bus carrying 45 people tipped over and crashed on a local road about 190 kilometers (118 miles) south of Moscow in the morning, the Emergency Situations Ministry said, updating previous reports that it was carrying 48 people.

+Dozens of people were trapped inside the bus, and it was not until hours later that the rescue teams managed to pull everyone out.
+The injured included 23 children.

-Footage released by emergency responders showed the bus lying on the side of the snow-covered road.
+The cause of the crash was not immediately clear and police said they detained the driver for questioning.
+Footage released by emergency responders showed the bus lying on the side of a snow-covered road.

 Most Read Nation & World Stories